JBloodBeardN/LIRIbot/README.md

   NOTE: each command logs the command and searchItem to log.txt

-  4. Use do=what-it-says and no searchItem to re-run each command written to date, which has been logged in log.txt.
+  4. Use do-what-it-says and no searchItem to re-run each command written to date, which has been logged in log.txt.
     NOTE: running do-what-it-says re-logs each command to log.txt
     * example: https://github.com/JBloodBeardN/LIRIbot/blob/master/gifs/814c555944d432fdfc6f750e11a60ab9.gif